MidTennSol/national-park-directory-live/src/content/blog/2025-05-08-majestic-thoroughfare-revealed-baltimore-washington-parkway-marylands-paved-pearl.md

 The parkway offers intriguing stops like The National Electronics Museum or The National Cryptologic Museum.
 Or perhaps you're drawn towards roadside displays such as the Patapsco Valley State Park or Greenbelt Park where hiking trails abound, offering quick escapes into Maryland's stunning outdoors!

-Photography fanatics will rejoice at expansive vistas that this route provides – capture unique perspectives of both cities’ skylines during dawn or dusk for that perfect shot!
+Photography fanatics will rejoice at expansive vistas that this route provides – capture unique perspectives of both cities' skylines during dawn or dusk for that perfect shot!
 In springtime, be prepared for an explosion of color as wildflowers bloom in profusion along the highway.

-## Traveller’s Trove: Essential Information
+## Traveller's Trove: Essential Information

 Open 24/7 year-round with no entrance fees nor reservation requirements, Baltimore-Washington Parkway is ever-welcoming.
-Given its high daily commuter traffic, it’s advisable to avoid peak hours (7-9 AM & 4-6 PM).
+Given its high daily commuter traffic, it's advisable to avoid peak hours (7-9 AM & 4-6 PM).
 Parking facilities are available at all attractions along the route.

 Make sure you pack essentials suitable for the season and activities planned!
-Don’t forget your camera for capturing memorable moments and unique panoramas offered en route.
+Don't forget your camera for capturing memorable moments and unique panoramas offered en route.
 Visitor centers like those at Greenbelt Park provide amenities ensuring a hospitable visit.
 The Parkway is also accessible for differently-abled persons - wheelchair accessible features ensure everyone can enjoy this scenic drive.

 ## Expedition Expertise: Personalized Tips